Beit She'arim - ancient city and basilica

 Ruins of an olive factory and city gate:

-The next ruins along are those of an olive factory and after this a gate which would have been at the northern edge of the city.
-Both are indicated by signs and it is difficult to miss them.
-Beit She’arim was formerly known as Beit Sha’arayim, House of Two Gates, and this would have been one of the two gates.
+The next ruins along are those of an olive factory and after this a gate, which were at the northern edge of the city.
+Both are indicated by signs.
+Beit She’arim was formerly known as Beit Sha’arayim, House of Two Gates, and the gate you see here would have been one of its two gates.

 The olive oil factory.